 These oil’s fetch a lower price on the market and food manufacturers will certainly be tempted…

-Thankfully we are extremely diligent with our sourcing of Avocado Oil and ensure our oil has minimal human intervention;
+Thankfully we are extremely diligent with our sourcing of Avocado Oil for our mayonnaise and we ensure our oil has minimal human intervention;

 Did you know Avocado’s are NUMBER 1 on the Clean 15 list as they require little to no pesticides during there life.